MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-infrastructure.md

 1. In the Azure portal, they deploy a new Windows Server VM to the appropriate VNet.
 2. They [create availability sets](https://docs.microsoft.com/azure/virtual-machines/windows/tutorial-availability-sets) in each location for the VM.
 Availability sets do the following:

-    - Ensure that the Azure fabric separates the VMs into different infrastructures in the Azure Region.
+    - Ensure that the Azure fabric separates the VMs into different infrastructures in the Azure region.
     - Allows Contoso to be eligible for the 99.95% SLA for VMs in Azure.

     ![Availability group](./media/contoso-migration-infrastructure/availability-group.png)